Last Updated on

 If your specialty is painting Clydesdales, you will want to focus on creating content that relates to Clydesdales.

 You do not only have to write about Clydesdale horse paintings.
-In fact, you will want to write anything that is associated to Clydesdales.
+In fact, you will want to write anything that is associated with Clydesdales.

 Why would you want to write about Clydesdales and not just about your paintings?